nim-lang/Nim/doc/manual.rst

-**Future directions**: GC'ed memory should be allowed in unchecked arrays and there should be an explicit annotation of how the GC is to determine the runtime size of the array.
+**Future directions**: GC'ed memory should be allowed in unchecked arrays and there should be an explicit annotation of how the GC is to determine the execution-time size of the array.